 Department of Psychiatry and Behavioral Sciences is actively involved in three major areas of research: 1) the understanding of the biological, social and behavioral mechanisms of psychiatric disorders 2) the role of behavior and the central nervous system in somatic disease, 3) clinical trials aimed at the design and implementation of new Major topics currently being addressed by Departmental investigators include mood disorders, schizophrenia, anxiety disorders, attention-deficit disorders, memory disorders, cardiovascular disease, diabetes mellitus and obesity.

 Duke Center for Genomic and Computational Biology is Duke University's response to the array oof advances in the Genome Sciences over the last decade.
 It offers, via it's many centers, a comprehensive approach to the study of life.
 The Institute, via its training programs, talk series, and integrative outreach brings together scientists, engineers, physicians, lawyers, policy makers, business leaders, economists, ethicists, and humanists to explore the genome.Genome Sciences over the last decade.
 It offers, via it's many centers, a comprehensive approach to the study of life.
 The Institute, via its training programs, talk series, and integrative outreach brings together scientists, engineers, physicians, lawyers, policy makers, business leaders, economists, ethicists, and humanists to explore the genome.

 Faculty from other areas of P&N or other departments may be involved in some way in graduate student training.
-However, only the following faculty have the ability to admit Ph.D. students directly to this training program:
+However, only the following faculty are likely to accept applications for review to admit Ph.D. students directly to this training program for Fall 2021: